vidjil/vidjil/doc/user.md

 ## Displaying primers

-Library preparatio may involve some [usual sets of primers](locus.md).
+Library preparation may involve some [usual sets of primers](locus.md).
 To display the primers,
 select such a primer set with ``settings -> primer set``.
 This aligns the clonotype sequences against the selected primer set.